 introduction to the general principles before you start your

-Pitman's Shorthand course in earnest.
+Pitman's Shorthand learning in earnest.
 Writer based in Ontario,

 pen shorthand, mainly Gregg but everyone welcome.
 History, tips and

 good advice from a shorthand enthusiast, and an especially

 interesting page comparing shorthand writer versus tape recorder.

 "An unofficial Teeline community".
 Owner based in UK.